turbot/steampipe-sqlite/README.md

 ```shell
 make build plugin_alias="<plugin short name>" plugin_github_url="<plugin repo github URL>"
 ```
-Replace <plugin short name> with the alias or short name of your plugin and <plugin repo GitHub URL> with the GitHub URL of the plugin's repository.
+Replace <plugin short name> with the alias or short name of your plugin and <plugin repo GitHub URL> with the GitHub URL of the plugin's repository, for example: github.com/turbot/steampipe-plugin-csv.

 This command will compile an extension specifically for the chosen plugin generating a binary `steampipe-sqlite-extension-<plugin short name>.so`.